 Back and Lower Shoulder Massage

-This massage can be done standing or lying down, but for wall massages, we suggest using Spiky Balls.
+This massage can be done standing or lying down, but for wall massages, we suggest using Limm Massage Ball Set - Lacrosse and Spiky Ball.

 1. Place a massage ball under your lower or middle trapezius, just to the right of your spine.
 You can then hold or control the ball using the back of a chair, a wall, or the ground.